 Council has a duty of care to manage lands subject to flooding within its Local Government Area, under the NSW Government's Flood Prone Land Policy.
 Council is responsible for formulating and implementing Floodplain Risk Management Plans in accordance with the policy.

-You can view Council's completed Floodplain Risk Management Plans plans on the plans and strategies page.
+You can view Council's completed Floodplain Risk Management Plans on the plans and strategies page under Floodplain Risk Management Plans.

 Find out the flood level of your property